adimiko/TransactionalBox/README.md

 </div>

 ###### :star: - The star motivates me a lot!

-All complexity is taken over by the transactional box and simplifies communication between services to the maximum extent possible.
-It is designed for a low entry threshold and quick learning.

 Examples of problems that occur during network communication:
 -  **Lost message**